 High pressure gas hose (Pigtail hose)

 The high pressure side is everything before the regulator - ie. filling point, gas bottle, and any hoses/connectors.
-The high pressure side can have pressure of well over 10bar hundred bar.
+The high pressure side can have pressure of well over 10bar bar.
 The pressure inside the campervan gas bottle can increase quite dramatically when it is warm.

 The low pressure side is everything after the regulator - ie. copper piping, heater, stove, etc. The regulator brings the pressure down to 30mbar (millibars).

 Any appliance, pipe, or connector on the high pressure side of the system must be rated for high pressure!
-For this reason, we use high pressure gas hose (flexible braided hose) as our pipe of choice on this side of the system.
+For this reason, we use a high pressure gas hose (flexible braided hose) as our pipe of choice on this side of the system.